Your support makes the difference!

 Funders

-This program is supported by Ability Central, State Council on Developmental Disabilities, the Global Down Syndrome Foundation, RiteAid Healthy Futures, The Rosendin Foundation, RBC Wealth Management, WITH Foundation and the Barr Family Foundation.
+This program has been supported by Ability Central, State Council on Developmental Disabilities, the Global Down Syndrome Foundation, RiteAid Healthy Futures, The Rosendin Foundation, RBC Wealth Management, WITH Foundation and the Barr Family Foundation.

 Ability-Central.png